accredited icon

 • Travel, including the requirement not to leave your state or territory

-Need a police check?
+Need a Nationally Coordinated Criminal History Check?
 Chat with our team.

-CrimCheck is the easiest way for employees and businesses to request police checks.
+CrimCheck is the easiest way for employees and businesses to request Nationally Coordinated Criminal History Checks.
 Most checks can be returned within 24 hours and can be requested remotely.
-If you’d like to learn more about our services or to request a police check, please get in touch with our friendly team today.
+If you’d like to learn more about our services or to request a Nationally Coordinated Criminal History Check, please get in touch with our friendly team today.

 "I have been using CrimCheck for some years now and I have had nothing but great service from the system and staff.
 I would recommend CrimCheck to anyone wanting an efficient, user-friendly service."